 50 isn’t that bad, right?
 It’s honorable, respectable, makes me dignified.
 Who am I kidding?
 It’s the ultimate F-word.
 The big Five O. Let’s be clear: 50 does not feel nifty.
 To those that say 50 is the new 30, I call BS.
 At 30, my boobs still had shape and my neck didn’t look like a turkey.
 50 is one step closer to Depends and a pacemaker.
 50 welcomes menopause and lets gravity take its toll.
 50 is sneezing and knowing a dribble is going to come out.
 50 is about taking naps and colonoscopies.
 Thanks to my dear friends, I know what’s ahead.

 For some odd reason turning 40 seemed exciting.
 I embraced it and thought it was a fun decade.
 I was fine with leaving the 30’s because I felt smarter and more settled going into my 40’s.
 I knew who I was and felt established.
 My kids were younger, and life was all about them.
-I moved from football field to dance recital to class party.
-I planned family vacations around what hotel had the best swimming pool, packed endless healthy lunches and spent extra time in the bathroom if I needed to finish a good book.
+I moved from the football field to a dance recital to a class party.
+I planned family vacations around what hotel had the best swimming pool, packed endless healthy lunches, and spent extra time in the bathroom if I needed to finish a good book.
 I made wonderful friendships with my fellow moms and it was a season of life I would do all over again if I could.

 Turning 50 feels different.
 Like a rite of passage or a root canal.
 It feels painful.
 This will be the decade I become an “empty nester”.
 Damn, that’s old.
 Add to that, I can join the AARP and be a card-carrying member of the American Association of Retired People.
 They even sent me the letter BEFORE I turned 50, like I was eager to rush to the nearest Denny’s and get my 4:00 pm dinner discount before retiring to my bedroom to watch Murder She Wrote.
 The first person to offer me a senior citizen discount may get hit with my invisible cane.